Dhalai district: Educational institutions

 The district administration claims 96.79% literacy, largely attributed to the primary schools built and running in almost every habitation.
 However, according to Census 2011, the literacy rate was 86.82%: 92.45% for males and 80.83% for females creating gender gap of 11.62%.

 The primary school system, up to class 8 is mainly supported by the Sarva Shiksha Abhiyan programme of the Government of India.
 It is managed by the State Government (Junior Basic schools in non-ADC areas and most of the Senior Basic and Higher Secondary schools in ADC and non-ADC areas) and TTAADC (mainly the Junior Basic schools in ADC areas).

 There are 24 English medium schools in Dhalai.
-There are four special schools — Jawahar Navodaya Vidyalaya, at 82 miles in Manu Block, and Kasturba Gandhi Balika Vidyalaya at Gandacherra, Ganganagar and Hezacharra along with Kendriya Vidyalaya at Jawaharnagar, Ambassa.
+There are four special schools — Jawahar Navodaya Vidyalaya, at 82 miles in Manu Block, and Kasturba Gandhi Balika Vidyalaya at Gondatwisa, Ganganagar and Hezacharra along with Kendriya Vidyalaya at Jawaharnagar, Ambassa.
 There are residential schools set up by government and missionary organisations.
 Tripura Tribal Welfare Residential Educational Institutions Society (TTWREIS) runs the Radhamohan Memorial Ashram School at Sadhu tilla, Ambassa.
 St. Arnold's Schools are at Dalapatipara, Gandatwisa and Lalchari, Ambassa.
 Holy Cross High School is at Kathalcherra, Manu block.

 There is one Dhalai District Polytechnic, at Kamalacherra, Ambassa, Industrial Training Institute at Lalchari, Ambassa, Government Degree Colleges at Kamalpur, GandaTwisa and Chailengta.

 Healthcare

 National Rural Health Mission (NRHM, now National Health Mission, NHM)is being implemented in the district.

 Dhalai has a District Hospital at Kulai in Ambassa block, sub-divisional hospitals at Kamalpur, Gandacherra and Manu.
 In addition to them, Primary Health Centers, Community Health Center and Health Sub-centers are in the villages.
 Multi Purpose health Worker (MPW), Auxiliary Nurse and Midwives (ANM) and Accredited Social Health Activist (ASHA) deliver healthcare services at village level.

-Private practitioners of allopathy and homeopathy are present in the district.
+Private practitioners of allopathy and homoeopathy are present in the district.
 Traditional health practitioners called "Uja/Uza" work with locally available medicinal plants and some rituals, but the practise has declined greatly due to availability of modern healthcare.
-Sri Anand Kumar Chakma of Thakurcherra in Gandacherra region has claimed that he has a medicinal cure for types of cancer and has extensive written documentation of symptoms and cures.

-The district is in humid and forested region and is highly prone to diseases like malaria, diarrhea and Japanese encephalitis.
+The district is in humid and forested region and is highly prone to diseases like malaria, diarrhoea and Japanese encephalitis.
 In summer 2014, there was a large outbreak of malaria across the district.